dominioncross/new-mac-setup/README.md

 26. Run `mongorestore --drop dump/wholesale --db wholesale`

 This will restore all the databases.
+To update the database locally, run steps 18-26 and remove the repo `dump`

 ## The next step is to setup a development server links via puma-dev
 ----------------------------------------------------------------